Shipping Policy – Customer Preferences

 - Specify signature as not required

-- Consolidate orders and items into as few packages as possible
+- Consolidate orders and items into as few packages as possible to reduce shipping costs

 - Specify alternate delivery location if not home

 - Change delivery dates with carrier after package is in transit

 - Have package delivered to a different location after order is in transit

 - Download customer shipping and delivery data/notes; update changes in real time, including:

 - Shipping address(es)

 - Shipping requested service